izzybaer/goat-fellows/minutes.md

 # we are working towards 100% and 90% code coverage tomorrow

 # by thursday complete at least one stretch goal and write readme in the afternoon

+# STAND UP DAY 3

+# we have 95% coverage on lines

+# we have 81% coverage on branches

+# readme is finished, need to add bio's

+# fridays presentation

+# tests

+# postman requests

+# readme